 NOTHING IMPROVES THE HUMAN EXPERIENCE MORE THAN EDUCATION

 Education is what changes us from what we are into what we could become.
-Nowhere is that more true than at the high school level.
+Nowhere is that truer than at the high school level.
 As high schools in Tucson, R.O.S.E.® Academies is focused on improving the educational experience of Tucson students.
 We are proud to have been a part of the successful education of so many Tucson high school students over the years.
 Our unique approach to high school education here in Tucson allows students to take control of their academic lives and succeed, both while in school and even after graduation.

 What Makes Rose different?